GURS FELLOWSHIP & MATCH

 The development of academic projects is strongly encouraged throughout the fellowship.
 In sum, the fellow will be provided with a broad range of projects that are ongoing or planned pertinent to fellowship training and a future career in academics.
 The fellow will be supported to present abstracts at regional, national, and international urology meetings with an ultimate goal of manuscript preparation/submission.
 The fellow will have attending privileges at all sites and accepts the same generous call schedule as the faculty (approximately 1 in every 19 weeks).
 Urology residents take first call at all sites.
 The fellow participates in the operating room at least 3-4 days per week.
 Teaching responsibilities include occasional preparation of Grand Rounds lectures, participation in the didactic aspects of the residency program, and supervising residents in the operating room.

-Average Case Volume
+Case Volume for Faculty

-Urethral reconstruction: 100 cases/yr
+Urethral reconstruction: 115 cases/yr

 Penile Prosthesis: 100 cases/yr

-AUS/Sling: 65 cases/yr
+AUS/Sling: 75 cases/yr

 Abdominal reconstruction (including robotic): 70 cases/yr